-Tesla's board has not received a detailed financing plan from Musk and is seeking more information, sources told Reuters on Thursday.
+Tesla's board has not received a detailed financing plan from him and is seeking more information, Reuters reported on Thursday.

-The board will make a decision on whether to hire advisers and launch a formal review of Musk's take-private proposal in the coming days, based on how much detail on the financing plan it receives from Musk, another source said.
+The board will make a decision on whether to hire advisers and launch a formal review of Musk's take-private proposal in the coming days, based on how much detail on the financing plan it receives from Musk, a third source said.

 The sources requested anonymity because the deliberations are confidential.
 A spokesman for PIF was not immediately available for comment.
 A Tesla spokesman declined to comment on behalf of the company and Musk.

 The U.S. Securities and Exchange Commission has contacted Tesla to ask about Musk's assertion on Twitter that funding for his proposed deal was "secured", the Wall Street Journal reported on Wednesday.

 Tesla is facing a make-or-break moment in its eight-year history as a public company, as competition from European automakers is poised to intensify with new electric vehicles from Mercedes, Audi, BMW and other rivals.

 Taking Tesla private would remove the pressure from Musk coming from hedge funds betting that the company's stock will drop given its production issues and negative cash flow.
 It would also remove the company from the glare of Wall Street that comes with reporting quarterly earnings publicly.

 In a letter to employees on Tuesday, Musk suggested a choice for shareholders of selling their shares for $420 each or remaining investors in a private Tesla.

 Musk has also said he would be looking to keep his ownership of Tesla at around 20 percent in a buyout deal, and that a special purpose vehicle, like the one that exists at his aerospace company SpaceX, would allow Tesla shareholders to remain invested if they so choose.